facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/2_multirun.md

 For example, the [Ax Sweeper](/plugins/ax_sweeper.md) can automatically find the best parameter combination!

 ### Launcher
-A Launcher is what runs your job, Hydra comes with a simple launcher that runs the jobs locally and serially.
+A Launcher is what runs your job.
+Hydra comes with a simple launcher that runs the jobs locally and serially.
-However, other launchers are available as plugins.
-For example - The [JobLib Launcher](/plugins/joblib_launcher.md) can execute the different parameter combinations in parallel on your local machine using multi-processing.
+Other launchers are available as plugins for launching in parallel and on different clusters.
+For example, the [JobLib Launcher](/plugins/joblib_launcher.md) can execute the different parameter combinations in parallel on your local machine using multi-processing.

-There are plans to add additional Launchers, such as a Launcher that launches your application code on AWS.